Installing and starting the appliance (single-node setup)

 1. Define a dedicated Secure Service Container (SSC) LPAR as described in Defining an LPAR for Db2 Analytics Accelerator on Z.

-Important: A management network exists between the system that runs your web browser and the SSC LPAR that runs the SSC installer.
+Important: A management network must exist between the system that runs your web browser and the SSC LPAR that runs the SSC installer.
 Make sure that this network is fast enough.
 A transfer rate of 1 Gigabit Ethernet (1 GbE) per second or faster is recommended.
 If the network connection is very slow, the SSC installer might be sluggish to respond to button clicks, and the upload of the large image might lead to other issues.

 2. Log on to the Admin UI and proceed to the Welcome page.